IBM/telco-network-cloud-drivers/content/user-guides/cicd/developing-a-project/developing-new-vnf.md

 ### Pre-requisites

-* CI/CD Hub and a development environment with a dedicated Telco Network Cloud Orchestration (TNCO) and VIM
+* CI/CD Hub and a development environment with a dedicated Telco Network Cloud Orchestration (TNC-O) and VIM
 * A [VNF or Network Service project already exists](/user-guides/cicd/developing-a-project/create-new-vnf-project).

 ## Developing a VNF or Network Service Descriptor